 Detoxing Myth #1: You won’t enjoy anything you’re eating while on a detox.

-The best part is, many of them don’t involve any fancy ingredients and can be prepared even by a cooking novice.
+The best part is, many of them don’t involve any fancy ingredients.
+They can be prepared even by a cooking novice.
 In fact, my cleanse participants always discover new foods and recipes that they absolutely love that have become staples in their diets long after the cleanse ends.

 Detoxing Myth #2: You’ll constantly be hungry.

 While you might end up consuming fewer calories while following a cleanse, you shouldn’t feel deprived or hungry.
 Going on an extremely low-calorie diet can actually disrupt your hormones and metabolism.
 Making your body less efficient in the long run.

 Everyone’s caloric needs are different, so a cleanse should never dictate how many calories you consume.
 By consuming whole foods that provide you with the right nutrients, you help detox your body while feeling satisfied.
 My participants are always amazed that they rarely feel hungry during my programs.

 Detoxing Myth #3: You need to do an all-liquid detox to remove toxins from your body.